changeworld/azure-docs.pl-pl/articles/sentinel/notebooks.md

 ---
-title: Możliwości łowiectwa przy użyciu notesów na platformie Azure — wskaźnikowa | Microsoft Docs
+title: Hunting capabilities using notebooks in Azure Sentinel| Microsoft Docs
-description: W tym artykule opisano, jak używać notesów z możliwościami polowania na platformie Azure.
+description: This article describes how to use notebooks with the Azure Sentinel hunting capabilities.
 services: sentinel
 documentationcenter: na
 author: rkarlin